adinarmey/munging-open-data/manuscript/chapter02.md

 sample, we read the file into a variable, "f", which can be read line by line.
 For each line, we `strip()` off the invisible end-of-line whitespace and then `split()` the line at the commas to make a 3-element list:

-[^stdlib]: The standard library means the set of functions available by default,
-    without importing any additional packages or modules.

     f = open("names/yob1880.txt","r")
     names,sexes,counts=[],[],[] # create 3 empty lists